Are you looking for inspiration to create a truly engaging and interactive touchscreen technology experience for your customers or visitors?

 Described as a “new way of communication suitable for a new generation of people using social media”, the app allows you to select someone just by seeing their face.
 The idea behind it is that we make so many connections via social media that it can be tricky to always remember someone’s name.

 This solution may be an ideal fit for busy offices and even a way of streamlining corporate communications within larger organizations.
+For any data entry required, the system provides a virtual keyboard as an on-screen input method.
 Another important thing to mention about this app is that it can only be used to call members of staff, so there is no risk of information or data leaks.

 Got to say, we’re totally on board!